 How to apply

 The application for dual enrollment may be downloaded from the Office of Admissions website.
 We also recommend reviewing the dual enrollment handbook.
 The handbook includes suggested courses for dual enrollment options in all of WMU’s academic colleges.
+Once accepted, a student must fill out the Third Party Agreement form and submit it to their high school counselor so that the high school can indicate how much of the tuition and fees that they will pay.

 Dual enrollment orientation